Four halloween pet safety tips

 • Comfort: Make sure the costume is comfortable, doesn’t restrict movement, and is free of small parts that could be chewed off and choked on.

-• Costume Trials: Try the costume on your pet a few days in advance to see how they react.
+• Costume trials: Try the costume on your pet a few days in advance to see how they react.

-One other thing: If pets join in the trick-or-treating, proceed with caution.
+One other thing: if pets join in the trick-or-treating, proceed with caution.
 They should be on a leash or harness and wear collars with readable ID tags or be microchipped in case they run off or get loose.
 Bonus points for collars or leashes that glow in the dark, as walking with your pet at night is a whole other animal.

 Your dog should be well-mannered on leash and shouldn't exhibit aggressive or reactive behaviour.
 (Your cat, too, if you're brave enough to train them to walk on a leash).